terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_subnet_v2.html.markdown

     in this subnet.
 Changing this updates the DNS name servers for the existing subnet.

+* `service_types` - (Optional) An array of service types used by the subnet.
+    Changing this updates the service types for the existing subnet.

 * `host_routes` - (**Deprecated** - use `openstack_networking_subnet_route_v2`
     instead) An array of routes that should be used by devices with IPs from this subnet (not including local subnet route).
 The host_route